solkim-83/tp/docs/UserGuide.md

 Format: `add -e d/DESCRIPTION at/DATE_TIME [ap/CONTACT_INDEX_LIST]`

-* `CONTACT_INDEX_LIST` are the indexes of contacts in the middle panel you want to add to the event.
+* `CONTACT_INDEX_LIST` are the indices of contacts in the middle panel you want to add to the event.
 * You can add all the attendees from the contact list to the event by using `ap/*`.

 DATE_TIME formats currently accepted